ComputeBnB/ComputeBnB/README.md

 5. User pastes or uploads Python code
 6. User sets a timeout
 7. Client sends the job over TCP
-8. Worker executes the job
+8. Worker starts a Docker container and executes the job
 9. Client receives live logs and status updates
 10. Job finishes or times out
 11. Worker returns to idle